globalis-ms/globox/README.md

 ## Compilation

-Globbox comes with its starter architecture, compiling on Makefile.
+Globox comes with its starter architecture, compiling on Makefile.
-However the Globbox toolbox can be extracted and compiled separately, with your own method, following these instructions:
+However the Globox toolbox can be extracted and compiled separately, with your own method, following these instructions:

-- Import `globbox.scss` and its dependencies in your main SCSS file before compiling.
+- Import `globox.scss` and its dependencies in your main SCSS file before compiling.
 Comment/uncomment de modules you want.
-- Load or import the `_globbox.js` file anywhere.
+- Load or import the `_globox.js` file anywhere.
 It's best to concat your scripts in a single file.

 Assets come self documented, you'll find dependencies notes and comments on each file.